1. Introduction to the WiPy¶

 Because the WiPy/expansion board does not have a housing it needs a bit of care:

 As long as you take care of the hardware, you should be okay.
 It’s almost impossible to break the software on the WiPy, so feel free to play around with writing code as much as you like.
 If the filesystem gets corrupt, see below on how to reset it.
-In the worst case you might need to do a safe boot, which is explained in detail in Boot modes and safe boot.
+In the worst case you might need to do a safe boot, which is explained in detail here.

 1.2.
 Plugging into the expansion board and powering on¶